junxit/us-congress-bills-116/bill.md

   - **(A)** by redesignating paragraphs (4), (5), and (6) as paragraphs (5), (6), and (7), respectively; and
   - **(B)** by inserting after paragraph (3) the following:
     > - **(4)** *Entity* The term entity shall include—
-    >   - **(A)** an association, corporation, whether for-profit or nonprofit, partnership, proprietorship, organization, institution, establishment, or individual, whether domestically or foreign owned, that has the legal capacity to enter into agreements or contracts, assume obligations, incur and pay debts, sue and be sued in its own right in a court of competent jurisdiction in the United States, and to be held responsible for its actions;
+    >   - **(A)** an association, corporation, whether for-profit or nonprofit, partnership, proprietorship, organization, institution, establishment, or individual, whether domestic or foreign;
-    >   - **(B)** a governmental agency or other governmental entity, including State, local, Tribal, and territorial government entities; and
+    >   - **(B)** a governmental agency or other governmental entity, whether domestic or foreign, including State, local, Tribal, and territorial government entities; and
     >   - **(C)** the general public.

 - **(2)** in section 2202 (6 U.S.C.
 652)—